jbcodeforce/aws-studies/docs/infra/index.md

 You can have [VPC endpoint service]() to access a [lot of AWS services](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html), like S3, privately as those services will be in your VPC.
 You need to ensure there is one interface endpoint for each availability zone.
 You need to pick a subnet in each AZ and add an interface endpoint to that subnet.

 TCP traffic is isolated.
 It is part of a larger offering called [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) establishes private connectivity between VPCs and services hosted on AWS or on-premises, without exposing data to the internet (No internet gateway, no NAT, no public IP @).

+CIDR Blocks should not overlap between VPCs for setting up a peering connection.
+Peering connection is allowed within a region, across regions, across different accounts

 You can optionally connect your VPC to your own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of your data center.
 A VPN connection consists of a virtual private gateway (VGW) attached to your VPC and a customer gateway located in your data center.